lzh-mb-mod/RTSCamera/README.md

 - RTS Camera
   - You can press `F10` to toggle free camera.

-  - **New:** In free camera mode, while command UI is open, you can press `E` to stick camera to selected formation.
+  - In free camera mode, while command UI is open, you can press `E` to stick camera to selected formation.

   - After your character is killed in battle, you can press `E` to follow one of your soldiers and press `E` again to control it and continue fighting.